 To arrange customized training for this course, please contact us.

-Grasp the architecture and functionalities of Fanuc and Epson robots.
+Understand the architecture and functionalities of Fanuc and Epson robots.

 Program robot movements, logic, and sensor integrations.